Peter Hanson

-Peter Daniel Hanson (born 4 October 1977) is a Swedish former professional golfer who played on the European Tour and has played on the PGA Tour.
+Peter Daniel Hanson (born 4 October 1977) is a Swedish former professional golfer who played on the European Tour and the PGA Tour.

 Early life

 Hanson was born in Svedala, in Skåne county in the south of Sweden.
 He was first introduced to the game by neighbors and started playing at Bokskogen Golf Club, where he was coached by club professional Jan Larsson.

 Amateur career

 Hanson was a member of the Swedish team at age 19, finishing fourth, at the 1997 European Amateur Team Championship at Portmarnock Golf Club, Ireland.

 As an amateur, he won three times on the professional Swedish Golf Tour in 1997 and 1998.
 In 1998, he also won the Brabazon Trophy at Formby Golf Club.

 After representing Sweden at the 1998 Eisenhower Trophy in Santiago, Chile, Hanson turned professional.